Enhanced Diagnostic Tools

 to improve the visibility of internal body structures using MRI.
 We offer agents

 that are being developed for the ability to measure physiological properties such

 as pH and temperature.

-and ketone, active hydrogen through use of various cross linkers.
+ketone, and active hydrogen through the use of various cross linkers.

-CAUTION: Conjugation with antibody may cause some immunogloublins to lose antigen-binding
+CAUTION: Conjugation with an antibody may cause some immunoglobulins to lose antigen-binding

 activity after modification.
-Pilot experiment to optimize the amount of protein/antibody
+Pilot experiments to optimize the amount of protein/antibody

 present and the quantity of metal chelator added to the reaction needs to be done

-first in order to avoid this type of corsslinking and polymerization.
+first in order to avoid this type of crosslinking and polymerization.

 a small percent of heterogeneous products containing single or multi-site conjugate